cr1901/AT2XT/README.md

 `xargo` program allows a developer to maintain multiple `libcores` for multiple archs simultaneously: `cargo install xargo`.

+4. Obtain `msp430-elf-gcc` from TI at the bottom of [this page](http://www.ti.com/tool/msp430-gcc-opensource), and make sure the toolchain's bin directory is visible to Rust.
+As I understand it, the GCC toolchain is required because Rust is hardcoded to call the compiler driver to assemble if LLVM is not emitting object files itself; LLVM doesn't emit objects for MSP430 as of this writing.
+Furthermore, binutils will be required for the foreseeable future for the linker.

+### Building
-4. The current command to build is:
+The current command to build is:
 `xargo build --release --target=msp430-none-elf`.
 This command has changed over time, so I provide a Makefile as well: `make` to build, and `make prog` to program using a Launchpad, `mspdebug`, and Spy-Bi-Wire connections.

+### Tags/Comparing Versions
 Tags to previous versions are included to compare the overhead of adding various abstractions and making the source code look more like an idiomatic hosted Rust program.
 Some considerations when comparing versions: